P.O. Box 41882

 The TPYO Scholarship Competition presents cash awards and solo appearances to Philharmonia members who demonstrate superior musicianship and artistry.

-All applicants will performance at the preliminary auditions on Saturday,
+All applicants will perform at the preliminary auditions on Saturday,

 $150 scholarships will be awarded.